jiasong18/Ant-Media-Server-Wiki/CloudFormation-Installation-For-Scaling-Ant-Media-Server.md

 ![cloudformation](images/cloudformation/AntMedia-CloudFormation-8.png)

-**13.** Logging in Web Panel

-You can login to web panel via the https://your-domain-name/ and login with “JamesBond” and the first instances  instance-id in your origin group.
+**13.** You can login to web panel via the https://your-domain-name/ and login with “JamesBond” and the first instances  instance-id in your origin group.
 If you don’t know the instance-id, please ssh to your mongodb instance and write the below commands via terminal

 ```
 $ mongo